strawberrymusicplayer/strawberry/README.md

     cd strawberry
     mkdir build && cd build
-    cmake ..
+    cmake .. -DBUILD_WITH_QT6=ON
     make -j$(nproc)
     sudo make install

-To compile with Qt 6 use:
+Strawberry is backwards compatible with Qt 5, to compile with Qt 5 use:

-    cmake .. -DBUILD_WITH_QT6=ON
+    cmake .. -DBUILD_WITH_QT5=ON

 ### :penguin:	Packaging status